In this post, I will discuss what positive and negative space is and how you can use it to improve your paintings.

 I have outlined the negative space below.
 Notice how the negative space forms these unique shapes.
 This is an important part of the overall composition.
 The area which is not outlined is the positive space.

 However, this is assuming that the clouds are the main focus.
-Some of the time it is not clear what the main focus of the painting is.
+Sometimes, the main focus of the painting is not clear.

 Positive and negative space is inherently subjective.
 Some people may see one area as being a positive space, but others may see that same area as the negative space.
 This is because the way we all perceive the world varies from person to person.
 What I see may be completely different from what you see.